2016 Ladies' British Open Amateur Champion

 Tel: 01656 783093

 The first stage of the Championship involves 144 players each of whom plays two rounds of 18 holes.
-The 64 lowest scores over the 36 holes and ties for 64th place will compete in the match play stage of the Championship.
+The 64 lowest scores over the 36 holes will compete in the match play stage of the Championship.
 Each match will consist of one round of 18 holes, including the Final.

 The ‘Pam Barton Memorial Salver’ is awarded to the winner of the Championship, while the runner-up receives The Diana Fishwick Cup.
 An international team award is presented after the stroke play qualifying rounds.